RashSR/Exasol-Preprocessor-Temporal/README.md

 ## About

-This repository achieves **Temporal Data Management** in Exasol with the help of **query rewriting** using a Preprocessor script.
+This repository achieves **Temporal Data Management** in Exasol with the help of **query rewriting** using a preprocessor script.
 Temporal data refers to data that changes over time, and this feature enables tracking historical records while allowing for time-based queries.
 More indepth information about this proof of concept implementation can be found in the scientific paper *A Query-Rewriting-based Implementation for Temporal Data Management*.

 ## Installation

-Download the *Preprocessor.sql* file and execute all the commands it contains in the right order in your exasol instance on a schema called *TEST*.
-To activate the preprocessor use the following command:<br>
+Download the *Preprocessor.sql* file from this GitHub repository.
+This file contains a few lua scripts.
+Execute all of the scripts in your exasol instance in the order in which they appear.
+The schema in this example is called TEST.
+Note that you will need to rename it to match your database schema for it to work.
+Once all scripts have been executed, the preprocessor can be activated.
+To activate the preprocessor use the command below. <br>
 ``` sql
 ALTER SESSION SET sql_preprocessor_script = historical_storage_preprocessor;
 ```

+After activation each query will be rewritten by the preprocessor.
 If historical data storage is no longer required, the preprocessor can be deactivated with the following command:<br>
 ``` sql
 ALTER SESSION SET sql_preprocessor_script = null;
 ```